📑 Table of contents

 Case 2: Advanced AI and machine learning

-Scenario: You need to train custom models, create data pipelines, or integrate AI in a sophisticated way.
+Scenario: You need to train custom models, create data pipelines, or integrate AI in an advanced way.

 Why code: No-code platforms use AI APIs (which is excellent for many cases).
 But if you need to: